intersystems-community/vscode-objectscript/docs/Projects.md

 * Right-click on a server-namespace node in the Projects Explorer and select the `Create Project` menu option.
 * Open the command palette and run the `Objectscript: Create Project` command.

 Project names are required to be unique per server-namespace and may optionally have a description.
 The description is shown when hovering over the project's node in the Projects Explorer or below its name when selecting one in a dropdown menu.
-Creating a project fires the `CreatedNewDocument` and `FirstTimeDocumentSave` source control actions if the creation was successful and a server-side source control class is enabled.

 {: #modifying}
 ## Modifying Projects